2023 Best Law Enforcement & Firefighting Schools in North Carolina

 Full Homeland Security, Law Enforcement & Firefighting at North Carolina Central University Report

-Fayetteville State University did quite well in this year’s ranking of the best schools for homeland security, law enforcement and firefighting students.
-It came in at #8 on the list.
+Fayetteville State University came in at #8 in this year’s edition of the Best Law Enforcement & Firefighting Schools in North Carolina ranking.
 Fayetteville State University is a moderately-sized public school located in the midsize city of Fayetteville.

 While working on their degree, homeland security, law enforcement and firefighting majors at Fayetteville State University accumulate an average of around $27,219 in student debt.
 This translates to an average monthly loan payment of $87, based on a 10-year repayment plan.